praem90/neotest-docker-phpunit.nvim/docs/wiki.md

 The `log-junit` wont be available on the host machine if the tests were executed in the docker.
 So,once the tests were executed, the results must be exported to the host machine.
+Also the test result contains the container path not the host machine's path.
-Along with these added below the the options to the binary
+The cli tool copies the result and replace the test file paths to the host machines paths Along with these added below the the options to the binary

  1. `--container` The container name
  2. `--standalone` Whether the docker compose or standalone container
  3. `--volume` To map the work directory from host machine to the container as like as a docker volume option

- I've created the cli tool [ neotest-docker-phpunit ]( https://github.com/praem90/neotest-docker-phpunit ) to interact with the docker and export the result xml file into the host machine.
+ I've created the cli tool [ neotest-docker-phpunit ]( https://github.com/praem90/neotest-docker-phpunit ) to interact
+ with the docker and export the result xml file into the host machine.

  So this plugin depends on both the neotest-phpunit adapter the [ neotest-docker-phpunit ]( https://github.com/praem90/neotest-docker-phpunit ) cli tool